 It comes down two key features absolutely no fees, and the interest rate.
 If you’re planning a big purchase and know you won’t be able to pay the balance in full immediately, this is the card to use.
 Other credit cards charge between 11.99% and 27.99% depending on your credit history, and if you drag out minimum payments on those cards, your interest payments will be large.
 While you would receive a substantial reward on another card, the interest you will fork over will most certainly cost you more than the reward you stand to receive.
 In fact, the difference could be thousands of dollars over time.

 The PenFed Promise VISA Card does not carry an annual fee, so the card is always free to own.
 You are required to be a member of the Pentagon Federal Credit Union in order to be approved for this card.
-If you meet any of the following criteria, you will be accepted into the credit union.
+To be considered for membership into the credit union here are some examples of eligibility criteria:

 - Member of the United States Military or Uniformed Services